Reiryoku-Technologies/Mida-Plugin-Template/tests/README.md

-This directory contains all the tests of this plugin.
+This directory contains all the plugin tests.